Jack Barry (game show host)

 Jack Barry (born Jack Barasch; March 20, 1918 – May 2, 1984) was an American game show host, television personality and executive who made a name for himself in the game show field.
 Barry served as host of several game shows in his career, many of which he developed along with Dan Enright as part of their joint operation Barry & Enright Productions.

 Barry's reputation became tarnished due to his involvement in the 1950s quiz show scandals and the ensuing fallout affected his career for over a decade.

 Early life and career

 Barry was born and raised in Lindenhurst, New York, on Long Island.
 His family was Jewish.
 He graduated from Lindenhurst Senior High School and the University of Pennsylvania's Wharton School, in Philadelphia.
 In the 1940s, he began hosting programs on radio, including AM 710 WOR.
 Through his radio work, he met his eventual business partner Dan Enright.

+Quiz show scandal

+In 1956, Barry and Enright launched Tic-Tac-Dough and Twenty-One, the latter sponsored by Geritol.
+Both quiz shows were hosted by Barry.
+In a 1992 PBS documentary, Barry's partner, Dan Enright, said that after the first unrigged broadcast of Twenty-One, sponsor Geritol complained to Barry and Enright the following day about the dullness of that episode (the two contestants repeatedly missed questions).
+According to Enright, "from that moment on, we decided to rig Twenty-One."
+The show was then meticulously choreographed, right down to how contestants comported themselves on the air, making them complicit in the deception.

+In 1958, a match between challenger Charles Van Doren and champion Herb Stempel was found to have been rigged, with Van Doren's victory having been pre-determined by the producers.
+(The 1994 movie Quiz Show was based on the Stempel-Van Doren contests.)
+Within three months of the published revelation, Twenty-One was cancelled.
+Dough Re Mi and three other shows were taken over by NBC.
+Another Barry-Enright production, Tic Tac Dough, was cancelled as well.
+Barry next hosted the nighttime version of a new show Barry and Enright created with Robert Noah and Buddy Piper, Concentration.
+With the quiz show scandal heating up, Barry left Concentration after four weeks.
+Barry and Enright were forced to sell all rights of their shows to NBC.

+Though Enright and producer Albert Freedman actually carried out the rigging of Twenty-One, Barry admitted in the 1970s and 1980s his role in covering up for the partners.